Part 1: I FINALLY HAVE A DIAGNOSIS

 Overall, I have seen roughly 50 doctors; Multiple specialist consultations in almost every field, some 2nd and 3rd opinions, all leading to a discussion of possibilities and a cause that remained elusive.
 Variations of the phrase “...you have something, but it's outside my specialty” seemed to be the end result to each visit.
 After extensive work-up and advanced imaging, this then led to a plethora of possible diagnosis (early onset MS like disease, possible Lupus, possible Scleroderma, Complex Regional Pain Syndrome, Fibromyalgia, atypical sero-negative RA, Small Fiber Peripheral Neuropathy, Chemical Radiculitis, Undifferentiated Connective Tissue Disease...) but never anything definitive.
 Despite trials of medications to treat my symptoms, my pain became uncontrollable and my functional capability rapidly diminished.
 This pain eventually became unresponsive to controlled drugs with cyclic flares in between.
 Every day became more uncertain, I never knew how I was going to feel or function.
 What new symptom I might encounter or new injury I might endure.
 The shear magnitude of unpredictability stripped me of my reliability and self-sufficiency.
 Behind my smile, positive attitude and silent self-questioning, I was drowning.

 April of 2019, while recovering from a disc herniation, my derangements acutely progressed.
 In retrospect, I think this was secondary to multiple rounds of steroids (causing suppression of my immune response, which allowed this bacteria to flourish).
 The malfunctions continued.
-Since then, I have torn many joints (both my hips, partial right Achilles, right shoulder, shearing injury to my left SI), have some torn muscle attachments, multiple areas of bursitis, tendonitis, degenerative arthritis, long bone pain (humerus, femur, shin bones, etc), myalgia (muscle pain), and progressive neurological symptoms (weakness, incoordination, tremors, shooting pain, trouble thinking and some days, even speaking, photophobia, tinnitus, numbness and deep radiating pain to my lower limbs).
+Since then, I have torn many joints (both my hips, partial right Achilles, right shoulder, shearing injury to my left SI), have some torn muscle attachments, multiple areas of bursitis, tendonitis, degenerative spinal changes, inflammatory arthralgia (joint pain), long bone pain (humerus, femur, shin bones, etc), myalgia (muscle pain), and progressive neurological symptoms (weakness, incoordination, tremors, shooting pain, trouble thinking and some days, even speaking, photophobia, tinnitus, numbness and deep radiating pain to my lower limbs).
 Each day varying in severity and presentation.

 Fall of 2019, I was in contact with Dr Breitschwerdt at the Intracellular Pathogens Research Lab at NC State.
 His research was the only reason my suspicion for Bartonellosis even existed.
 He is a Veterinary Internist, specializing in Infectious Disease.
 Dr. B has been researching intracellular pathogens, specifically Bartonella, for decades and is a leading expert in the field.
 Within minutes of our first communication, he immediately offered to enroll me in his study to pursue testing.
-A tissue biopsy and multiple blood draws (via triple draw-performed every other day for a week) were submitted Sept 2019.
+A tissue biopsy and multiple blood draws (via triple draw-performed every other day for 7 days) were submitted Sept 2019.
 I refused all recommended surgeries to try to stabilize my hips and avoided anything invasive until my underlying cause was determined.
 Around this time, I started some holistic and complimentary treatments to help support my body while test results were pending.
 This was based on a book written by Stephen Buhner, an expert plant ecologist, outlining a holistic approach to Chronic Bartonella.
 Over 112 PAGES of his book are purely dedicated to citation of research.
 I was able to tolerate Buhner's Protocol and my body had a great initial response!
 I was able to wean off all controlled drugs by December 2019 and symptoms were a little bit better.

 By the 1st of Jan 2020, I again suffered extreme dysfunction followed by new injuries and odd illnesses, taking another turn for the worse.
 By Feb 3, 2020 we were able to put a face to the disease.
 The greatest of gifts- I received a definitive diagnosis of Bartonellosis after 3 years of advocating for an answer and experiencing complex multi-system dysfunction on a now, debilitating level.
 Secondary to this, I have developed Mild Mast Cell Activation Syndrome, a plethora of deficiencies, hormonal dysregulation and am teetering on the fence for autoimmune disease, specifically Systemic Lupus and Scleroderma.
-All other possible causes have been exhausted and ruled out, the Pain Syndrome, Peripheral Nerve Dysfunction and Connective Tissue Disorder all fit into the Bartonellosis profile.
+All other possible causes have been exhausted and ruled out.
+My Pain Syndrome, Peripheral Nerve Dysfunction and Connective Tissue Disorder all fit into the Bartonellosis profile.

 Mom Captured this photo on Feb 3, 2020 after receiving my Bartonellosis positive test results from IPRL at NC State!
 To finally have a diagnosis...